kouamdestin/Learn-the-basics-of-Spark-AR-by-creating-your-FanMask-filter/README.md

 - https://www.youtube.com/watch?v=pWj_oiFfNZM

 ## About the Author
 **Sage Destin:** Hello dear reader!
-I am a biochemistry student at the University of Buea, Cameroon, passionate about technology, beginner on Spark AR and Junior front-end development.
+I am a Biochemistry student at the University of Buea, Cameroon, passionate about technology, beginner on Spark AR and Junior front-end development.